br80/zappy_python/06_game/README.md

 ![Python Game Emoji](./img/maze_game_emoji.jpg)

 Terminal emojis may not be supported by all platforms but give it a try!
-Ascii should work on every platform.
+Ascii will work on every platform.